 The entry-level Doctor of Physical Therapy (DPT) program prepares students to diagnose, evaluate, and treat movement-related disorders in a variety of clinical and community settings.
 DPT students gain hands-on experience through 42 weeks of clinical internships throughout the three-year program.

 Graduates provide professional service in a variety of clinical and community settings, including hospital, rehabilitation centers, pediatric and geriatric settings, home health agencies, schools, sports, orthopedic settings and community agencies.

-In addition to the standard DPT program, we also offer exceptional students the admissions option of a 3+3 Baccalaureate/Doctor of Physical Therapy program to earn both degrees in six years instead of seven.
+We also offer exceptional undergraduate students the admissions option of a 3+3 Baccalaureate/Doctor of Physical Therapy to earn both degrees in six years instead of seven.

 The DPT program is accredited by the Commission on Accreditation in Physical Therapy Education.*